Pre-Med at Pace

 - Students should have a minimum GPA of 3.0, but the goal should be over a 3.5 GPA

-- During the spring semester of junior year, students should contact the Pre-Health Committee Administrators (NYC: firstname.lastname@example.org or PLV: email@example.com) to discuss the pre-health committee letter and letters of recommendations.
+- During the spring semester of junior year, students should contact the Pre-Health Committee Administrators (PLV: firstname.lastname@example.org or NYC: email@example.com) to discuss the pre-health committee letter and letters of recommendations.
 Students should also begin preparing for the Medical College Admission Test (MCAT), the Dental Aptitude Test (DAT), or the Veterinary Medical Admission Test (VMAT).

 - After a meeting with your advisor in late April or early May of junior year, the Committee will begin accepting letters of recommendation.
 The letters are placed on an on-line private Blackboard folder that only the Pre-Health Committee can access.